 The Living Room – delicious, smooth and flavorful nitro cold brew!
 I also had a chorizo croissant sandwich that was amazing!

 La Clochette du Coin– this was right across from my Airbnb, but I only went on my way to the airport.
-I was disappointed I didn’t check in sooner!
+I was disappointed I didn’t check it out sooner!
 Delicious espresso (served with a chocolate!) and oatmeal topped with fresh fruit and almond butter.

 My boyfriend and I recently returned from a quick trip to San Francisco to celebrate our two year anniversary.
 It was my first time in the city as an adult and I absolutely adored it.
 There was so much to do in so little time, so I’d love to back and see more.
 Here’s what we did with our time in SF.